JayKirt/Campaign-Website/README.md

       Responsive  to 600 px. ✔️</li> <br>

   <li> <ins>Detailed Map page.</ins> <br>
-   Header top of screen and centre above map <br>
+   Header top of screen and centre above map. <br>
   Map in centre of screen. <br>
   Full map image shown, no distortion. <br>
   List of details about area pushed to left. <br>